Gabriel Torje: Udinese

-On 30 August 2011, he signed a five-year contract with Serie A club Udinese for an undisclosed fee, rumored to be around €7 million.
-He played his first game in Serie A against U.S. Lecce, on 11 September 2011, even though he had only five days of training with his new team, and he had an impressive performance, suggesting that Alexis Sánchez may not be as irreplaceable as first thought.

-On 5 February 2012, Torje scored his first goal in the Serie A in a 3–2 loss against Fiorentina.
+On 30 August 2011, Torje left Dinamo and signed a five-year contract with Serie A club Udinese for an undisclosed fee, rumored to be around €4 million but capable of reaching €7 million depending on performance bonuses.
+He played his first Serie A game as a starter under coach Francesco Guidolin against Lecce on 11 September, providing an assist to Antonio Di Natale for a 2–0 win, even though he had only five days of training with his new team.
+Torje had an impressive performance, suggesting that Alexis Sánchez might not be as irreplaceable as first thought.
+For the way he played in 2011, Torje won the Romanian Footballer of the Year award.
+On 5 February 2012, Torje scored his first league goal in a 3–2 loss to Fiorentina.
 On 24 March, in a game against Palermo he equalized the score in the 85th minute, giving his team a 1–1 draw.

 Loan to Granada

-In order to get more playing time, on 8 June 2012, Torje signed for La Liga side Granada on a season long loan.
-He made his debut for the Spanish team on 20 August, in a 1–0 away defeat against Rayo Vallecano.
+In order to get more playing time, on 8 June 2012, Torje signed for La Liga side Granada on a season-long loan.
+He made his debut for the Spanish team on 20 August, as coach Juan Antonio Anquela sent him in the 78th minute to substitute Fabián Orellana in a 1–0 away defeat to Rayo Vallecano.
+On 30 September, he scored his first goal in the competition and also earned a penalty from which Guilherme Siqueira scored for a 2–1 win against Celta Vigo.
+He scored two more goals by the end of 2012 in victories against Mallorca and Real Betis.
 Halfway through the season Torje was considered one of the most successful transfers in the 2012–13 La Liga, and he became a crucial part of the team.
-He was praised for his performance in the 1–0 victory over La Liga champions, Real Madrid, on 2 February 2013.
+He was praised for his performance in the 1–0 victory over La Liga title holders, Real Madrid, on 2 February 2013.

 Loan to Espanyol

-On 2 September 2013, Torje began his second journey in La Liga this time being loaned at the second major club in Barcelona, RCD Espanyol.
-He made his debut for the club on 23 September in a 3–2 win over Athletic Bilbao.
-He played only 12 games for Espanyol, six in the starting lineup and six as a substitute, without scoring a goal.
-Thus, the Spanish side didn't activate the option to buy the player at the end of the loaning period.
+On 2 September 2013, Torje began his second journey in La Liga, this time being loaned to the second major club in Barcelona, RCD Espanyol.
+He made his debut for the club on 23 September, when coach Ernesto Valverde sent him in the 74th minute to replace Simão Sabrosa in a 3–2 win over Athletic Bilbao.
+He played only 12 league games for Espanyol without scoring a goal.
+Thus, the Spanish side did not activate the option to buy the player at the end of the loan spell.